Nana Coyote

 Coyote released his solo album titled “Majaja” on the 1st of August 2003.
 In 2004, Nana Coyote, Steve Kekana and Joe Nina recorded a studio album as The Trio titled "My Pride, My Joy".
-The album also featured Tshepo Tshola and Hugh Masekela.
+The album also featured Tsepo Tshola and Hugh Masekela.

 He also lent his voice to a number of musical projects, including "Party Time" by Moses Khumalo in 2005 and "Ke Nako" by Nutty Nys.

 Nana Coyote died in 2010 after illness.
 He was posthumously honoured with a SAMA Lifetime Achievement Award in 2016 at the South African Music Awards.